lapps/org.lappsgrid.examples/README.md

 Wrapping Web Services : Step 5
 =====================

-# Sections To Be Written

- - [x] Generating the .war file
-     - [x] Update web.xml
-     - [x] Adding configuration file to serviceimpl directory
-     - [x] Package into war file using maven

 # Introduction

 This is a short introduction to creating web services that can be deployed to